KEEZ-RobG/docusaurus-test/docs/node-validator-guide/2-setup-client.md

 :::

 #### Step 2: Install OpenSSH
-Copy/Paste this command into PowerShell.
+Copy/Paste this command into Terminal.
 To copy commands from the guide, hover over the top right corner of the gray command block and click the copy button.
-To paste into PowerShell, right-click anywhere in the PowerShell window.
+To paste into Terminal, right-click anywhere in the Terminal window.

 ```powershell
 Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0